 Important changes to Law professional qualifications

-The qualification route for students looking to become a Solicitor in England and Wales is changing.
+The qualification route for students looking to become a Solicitor in England and Wales has changed.
 In 2017, The Solicitors Regulation Authority (SRA) announced it would be introducing a new Solicitors Qualifying Examination (SQE) from autumn 2021.

 What does this mean for me?